chenx/Event_Scheduler/README.md

 A Django web application project started as an event scheduler and extended to demo other features.

-Demos the creation of database models, creation and consumption of RESTful APIs, and creation of AI agents.
+Demos the creation of database models, creation and consumption of RESTful APIs, and creation of AI agents/workflows.

 Use Django REST Framework (DRF) to provide API end points.